Available Shiny Pokémon

 In Pokémon GO, only select species of Pokémon have shiny variants at the moment.
 As time goes on, Niantic will release more of them through events.
 It should be noted that Niantic doesn’t determine the coloration of these Pokémon.
 They were algorithmically produced by The Pokémon Company for the handheld games.
 Shinies were first found in Pokémon Gold and Silver.

 Are Shiny Pokémon limited time/only during events?

-Nope!
-Once a Pokémon’s Shiny variant is released in Pokémon GO, there is always a chance that species can be shiny.
+When a Pokémon’s Shiny variant is newly released in Pokémon GO, it’s always available.

 eg. Shiny Charmander was released during May’s Community Day but you can still catch or hatch a Shiny.

 Will the same Pokémon be Shiny for everyone who encounters it?

 No. Everyone’s shiny encounters are unique.
 Whether or not a Pokémon is shiny is determined independently per player.

 What are the chances of catching or encountering a Shiny Pokémon?

 It is unknown exactly what is the probability of encountering a Shiny Pokémon.
 However it has been put in the ballpark of 1 in 450 encounters.